Ram Aur Shyam: Plot

-Ram (Dilip Kumar) lives with his sister Sulakshana (Nirupa Roy) and niece Kuku in his family estate.
-His brother-in-law Gajendra (Pran) is a ghar jamai who looks after his factories and controls his property with an iron hand.
-Ram is shy and cowardly in nature.
-He is always abused and brutally beaten by Gajendra.
-Sulakshana and Kuku try to protect Ram from Gajendra whenever he whips Ram.
-Everybody decides to get Ram married for his well being.
+Ram lives with his sister Sulakshana and niece Kuku on his family estate.
+His brother-in-law Gajendra is a Ghar Jamai who looks after his factories and controls his property with an iron grip.
+Ram is shy and cowardly in nature and so he is always verbally abused and brutally beaten by Gajendra.
+Sulakshana and Kuku try to protect Ram from Gajendra whenever he whips Ram and decide to get Ram married for his well being.

-Gajendra finds a rich girl Anjana (Waheeda Rehman) with the aim of getting a huge dowry.
+Gajendra finds a rich girl Anjana with the aim of getting a huge dowry.
 Anjana dislikes Ram after he spills tea over her due to nervousness.
-Gajendra, angry at Ram's behaviour, conspires with the support of his mother and cunning Munimji to kill Ram and take over his property.
+Gajendra, angry at Ram's behaviour, conspires with his mother and cunning Munimji to kill Ram and take over his property.
 Ram overhears this and escapes to the city to save his life.
-Meanwhile, Ram's long lost twin brother Shyam (also Dilip Kumar) lives in a village with his adopted mother Ganga, whom he believes to be his biological mother.
+Meanwhile, Ram's long lost identical twin brother Shyam lives in a village with his adopted mother Ganga, whom he believes to be his biological mother.
 No one other than Ganga knows the truth about the twin brothers.

 Shyam is strong, brave and mischievous, unlike his brother.
-He has a love-hate relationship with Shanta (Mumtaz).
+He has a love-hate relationship with Shanta.
 Shyam escapes to the city, after a mischievous conflict with Ganga, and meets Anjana, who is impressed by his personality.
-Anjana and her father confuse Shyam with Ram.
+Anjana and her father mistake Shyam for Ram.
 Ram meets Shanta, who thinks he is Shyam and takes him forcefully to his mother.
 Ram and Shanta develop feelings for each other.
 Meanwhile, Shyam decides to take the place of Ram to face Gajendra.

-Shyam refuses to sign his property over, after which angry Gajendra attacks him.
+Shyam refuses to sign his property over, after which an angry Gajendra attacks him.
 Shyam retaliates and whips Gajendra hard, shocking everybody.
 Sulakshana stops her brother to protect her husband.
 Gajendra is startled after being beaten up by Shyam, whom everybody believes as Ram.
 Shanta and Anjana meet and both claim the picture of Ram as their fiancé.
 Gajendra learns that Shyam has taken the place of Ram.
 He abducts Ram and Shanta, and plans to kill Ram.
 He frames Shyam for the murder of Ram though Ram is alive.
 Shyam is arrested by police.
 Anjana and her father learn from Ganga that Ram and Shyam are twin brothers lost in a village fair.

-They also learn about the true colour of Gajendra.
+They also learn about the true colours of Gajendra.
 Shyam escapes from police custody and battles Gajendra and his henchmen.
-Gajendra tries to shoot them, but both the brothers and Shanta manage to defeat him.
+Gajendra tries to shoot the twins but both brothers and Shanta manage to defeat him.
 At the end, the twin brothers are happily married and the family reunited.